charlie-casserly/checkout/code-test.md

 - Deep understanding of OOP principles
 - Good testing practices
 - Bonus: A detailed git commit log to show the refactoring process you went through

+---

+Hello Engineers at StudentBeans!

+Here is my tech test submission for the Backend Developer role.